-- our expectation that the unrecognized compensation expense related to unvested RSUs and PSUs will be recognized over a weighted average remaining contractual term of 1.8 years; - our expectation to spend approximately \$7.5 million to \$8.5 million for capital expenditures in fiscal 2022; - our future capital requirements dependency on many factors, including net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the capital needed to operate as an independent publicly traded company, including the establishment of our independent information technology infrastructure and enterprise resource planning systems, any acquisitions or strategic investments that we may determine to make, and our ability to navigate through the many negative business impacts from the COVID-19 pandemic; - the possibility that further equity or debt financing may not be available to us on acceptable terms or at all; - the possibility that sufficient funds are not available on acceptable terms could limit or severely constrain our ability to take advantage of unexpected business opportunities or to respond to competitive pressures; - our expectation to continue to utilize our cash flows to invest in our business, including research and development for new product initiatives; the hiring of additional employees; growth strategies, including any potential acquisitions; to repay any indebtedness we may incur over time; and the development of our independent information technology infrastructure, including the implementation of our enterprise resource planning systems; - our estimation that our information technology infrastructure will cost a total of approximately \$8.0 million over a period that spans fiscal 2022 and fiscal 2023; - our expectation for capital expenditures of approximately \$3.5 million and one-time operating expenses of approximately \$1.6 million in fiscal 2022; - our expectation to record approximately \$1.2 million of duplicative expenses, in fiscal 2022, as we operate both our existing and our new information technology and enterprise resource planning platforms in parallel during the system changeover period; - our expectation for capital expenditures of approximately \$2.0 million and one-time operating expense of approximately \$1.0 million in fiscal 2023; - the possibility that worsening of conditions or increased fears of the COVID-19 pandemic could have a renewed and prolonged effect on manufacturing or employment in Asia, travel to and from Asia, or other restrictions on imports, all of which could have a longer-term effect on our sales and profitability in future periods; - the possibility that increased demand for sourced products in various industries could cause delays at various U.S. ports, which could delay the timing of receipts of our products; and - our expectation that our inventory will increase in our second fiscal quarter because of additional planned purchases to help mitigate potential future supply chain disruptions, expected finished product price increases at our suppliers, and logistic cost fluctuations; and a planned inventory build in anticipation of new product introductions combined with our focus on introducing higher priced new products that we expect will increase inventory value.
+- future lease payments for all our operating leases for the remainder of fiscal 2022 and for succeeding fiscal years; - future expected amortization expense for the remainder of fiscal 2022 and for succeeding fiscal years; - our expectation that the unrecognized compensation expense related to unvested RSUs and PSUs will be recognized over a weighted average remaining contractual term of 1.7 years; - our expectation of spending approximately \$7.5 million to \$8.5 million for capital expenditures in fiscal 2022; - our future capital requirements dependency on many factors, including net sales, the timing and extent of spending to support product development efforts, the expansion of sales and marketing activities, the timing of introductions of new products and enhancements to existing products, the capital needed to operate as an independent publicly traded company, including the establishment of our independent information technology infrastructure and enterprise resource planning systems, any acquisitions or strategic investments that we may determine to make, and our ability to navigate through the many negative business impacts from the COVID-19 pandemic; - the possibility that further equity or debt financing may not be available to us on acceptable terms or at all; - the possibility that our ability to take advantage of unexpected business opportunities or to respond to competitive pressures could be limited or severely constrained if sufficient funds are not available or are not available on acceptable terms; - our expectation to continue to utilize our cash flows to invest in our business, including research and development for new product initiatives; hire additional employees; fund growth strategies, including any potential acquisitions; repay of any indebtedness we may incur over time; and develop our independent information technology infrastructure, including the implementation of our enterprise resource planning systems; - our estimation that our information technology infrastructure will cost a total of approximately \$8.0 million over a period that spans fiscal 2022 and fiscal 2023; - our expectation for capital expenditures of approximately \$3.5 million and one-time operating expenses of approximately \$1.6 million in fiscal 2022; - our expectation to record approximately \$1.2 million of duplicative expenses, in fiscal 2022, as we operate both our existing and our new information technology and enterprise resource planning platforms in parallel during the system changeover period; - our expectation for capital expenditures of approximately \$2.0 million and one-time operating expense of approximately \$1.0 million in fiscal - the possibility that worsening of conditions or increased fears of the COVID-19 pandemic could have a renewed and prolonged effect on manufacturing or employment in Asia, travel to and from Asia, or other restrictions on imports, all of which could have a longer-term effect on our sales and profitability in future periods; - the possibility that increased demand for sourced products in various industries could cause further delays at various U.S. ports, which could delay the timing of receipts of our products; and - our expectation that our inventory will decrease in our second half of fiscal 2022 because of seasonality in our business that has historically generated increased demand during the holiday shopping season and the anticipation of new product introductions over the remainder of our fiscal year.